We performed a comparison between Oracle Solaris and Ubuntu Linux based on real PeerSpot user reviews.

 "The solution could improve by allowing more integration."

-Oracle Solaris is ranked 8th in Operating Systems (OS) for Business with 47 reviews while Ubuntu Linux is ranked 2nd in Operating Systems (OS) for Business with 133 reviews.
-Oracle Solaris is rated 8.8, while Ubuntu Linux is rated 8.6.
+Oracle Solaris is ranked 8th in Operating Systems (OS) for Business with 48 reviews while Ubuntu Linux is ranked 2nd in Operating Systems (OS) for Business with 134 reviews.
+Oracle Solaris is rated 8.6, while Ubuntu Linux is rated 8.6.
 The top reviewer of Oracle Solaris writes "Improve flexibility, automate DR process, and speed up recovery time using Zones".
-On the other hand, the top reviewer of Ubuntu Linux writes "Open-source with a great support community and seamless updating".
-Oracle Solaris is most compared with Oracle Linux, Red Hat Enterprise Linux (RHEL), Windows 10, CentOS and SUSE Linux Enterprise, whereas Ubuntu Linux is most compared with Rocky Linux, Oracle Linux, SUSE Linux Enterprise, Windows Server and Windows 10.
+On the other hand, the top reviewer of Ubuntu Linux writes "A stable and free solution that is easy to deploy and has a user-friendly GUI".
+Oracle Solaris is most compared with Oracle Linux, Red Hat Enterprise Linux (RHEL), Windows 10, SUSE Linux Enterprise and CentOS, whereas Ubuntu Linux is most compared with Oracle Linux, Rocky Linux, SUSE Linux Enterprise, Windows Server and Windows 10.
 See our Oracle Solaris vs. Ubuntu Linux report.

 See our list of best Operating Systems (OS) for Business vendors.